d-khan/java/Welcome_letter.md

 Review the course [Course Syllabus](https://github.com/d-khan/java/blob/main/Syllabus.md) to learn about the course, important dates/deadlines, schedule, textbook, etc.

 ## 5. How will my class be conducted?
-**HyFlex:** Students can join the scheduled class session live online or on campus based on student preference.
-Please note that in-person class attendance or live online attendance is mandatory to avoid dropping or withdrawing from the course.
+**Fully online:** All classwork is conducted online through Canvas without a requirement for real-time/live meetings.
+However, regular login to Canvas and submitting assignments on time are mandatory to avoid dropping or withdrawing from the course.

-### <div align="center">Bring a laptop if you are attending an in-person class at the college!</div>
 ___
 **<div align="center">The End.**</div>